pilleatus/orientdb-tutorial-distributed-database/motivation.md

-DDBMS are installed on multiple servers and supports methods for

-und unterstützen mehrere methoden um die

-If the amount of requests increases, then with Horizontal Scalability of DDBMS by adding an additional Server can be quick responding to changes.
+DDBMS are installed on multiple servers and supports methods for to solve the above challenges.
+For example if the amount of requests increases, then with horizontal scalability of DDBMS the Problem can solved by adding an additional Server.
+With this method a quick reaction on changes is possible.
+The cost for an additional server is lover than to extend the existing server with better hardware.

-have the advantage

-horizontal skalierbar auf änderungen reagieren multimalster redundace

-Der vorteil von VerDBMS liegt in dyn skalierung
+With a Multiple servers approach the processing is possible.